Khawaja-Mustafa/Khawaja-Mustafa/README.md

 ### ROR | Block Chain | Development | Graphic Designing
-I am a computer science student, doing bachelors.
-I have been learning to code for a couple of years. 🚀 🔭 I’m currently working on ROR Projects
+A programmer, designer, and developer, who loves to learn new softwares, frameworks, tools, and actively developing projects on the go.
+Always eager to work and highly motivated towards enhancing my skills and knowledge.
+Participated in multiple IT courses such as WEB dev, Python, Ruby on Rails, and Unity.
+Overly hyped to contribute to the industry of Software Development. 🚀

+🔭 I’m currently working on projects on the go

-🌱 I’m currently learning Ruby on Rails and App Development
+🌱 I’m currently learning Unity and multiple other frameworks

-❓ Ask me about anything related to Web Development, Ruby on Rails and related technologies
+❓ Ask me about anything related to Web Development, Ruby on Rails, Unity, AR and related technologies

-⚡ Fun fact: I use tabs over spaces
+⚡ Fun fact: Like Netflix series I can complete a whole course in a single day :)